-Magma is the molten material beneath the Earth’s crust.
-It usually collects in a magma chamber beneath a volcano, and can then be injected into cracks in rocks or issue out of volcanoes in eruptions.
-The temperature of magma ranges between 700 C and 1300 C.
+It is composed of molten or semi-molten rock, volatiles, solids (and sometimes crystals) that are found beneath the surface of the Earth.
+This vicious rock usually collects in a magma chamber beneath a volcano, or solidify underground to form an intrusion.
+Where it forms beneath a volcano, it can then be injected into cracks in rocks or issue out of volcanoes in eruptions.
+The temperature of magma ranges between 600 °C and 1600 °C.

-When it reaches the surface and comes out of a volcano, magma becomes lava.
+When magma reaches the surface and erupts from a volcano, it officially becomes lava.
 There are actually different kinds of lava depending on its thickness or viscosity.
-The thinnest lava can flow downhill for many kilometers, creating a gentle slope.
-The thicker lavas will just pile up around the volcanic vent and hardly flow at all.
-The thickest lava doesn’t even flow.
-It just plugs up the plumbing of a volcano, and can be the cause of violent explosions.
+Whereas the thinnest lava can flow downhill for many kilometers (thus creating a gentle slope), thicker lavas will pile up around a volcanic vent and hardly flow at all.
+The thickest lava doesn’t even flow, and just plugs up the throat of a volcano, which in some cases cause violent explosions.

 We have also recorded an episode of Astronomy Cast about Earth, as part of our tour through the Solar System – Episode 51: Earth.